Answered By: E-library Team Last Updated: 26 Apr, 2017 Views: 6454

 These instructions are for Mac users with Word 2011 or Word 2008, and legacy RefWorks 2.0.
-Write-N-Cite 4.4.1410 is installed on Word as a floating toolbar labelled ProQuest (or RefWorks).
+Write-N-Cite version 4 (WNC4) is installed on Word as a floating toolbar labelled ProQuest (or RefWorks).

 Please note that Java is a pre-requisite.
-It must be installed before Write-N-Cite 4 (WNC4).
+It must be installed before WNC4.

 VSTOR 2010 is not required on a Mac - it is only required by Windows users.

-Note also that Write-N-Cite 4 is not compatible with Word 2016 - see the Troubleshooting section below on switching to new RefWorks 3.0 and the RefWorks Citation Manager (at the moment this does not include the Harvard (Brunel University 2013/14) output style, hence we are still maintaining legacy RefWorks 2.0 as our main offer at this time).
+Note also that Write-N-Cite 4 is not compatible with Word 2016 - see the Troubleshooting section and separate links on installation below on RefWorks Citation Manager (note also that this Word add-on does not include the Harvard (Brunel University) output style, you should choose Harvard - Cite Them Right instead).

 Yosemite (OS X 10.10) or El Capitan (OS X 10.11) users - follow these steps: